fsimphy/fsical-management/README.md

 Deploying the project on a Raspberry Pi requires some more work, because DMD is not able to build arm binaries and LDC is not available in the repositories of the major linux distributions for the Raspberry Pi.

-We suggest using [Arch Linux ARM](https://archlinuxarm.org/), but running on different distribution such as [Raspbian](https://www.raspbian.org) should also be possible.
+We suggest using [Arch Linux ARM](https://archlinuxarm.org/), but using a different distribution such as [Raspbian](https://www.raspbian.org) should also be possible.

-### Deploying to Arch Linux ARM
+### Deployment to Arch Linux ARM
 First install neccessary dependencies:
 ```
 sudo pacman -S llvm gcc ncurses zlib